Annual Enrollment Period October 15 through December 7

 Medicare Medigap

-Medicare Supplement plans, also known as Medigap plans, are insurance policies sold by private companies to help cover some of the out-of-pocket costs that Original Medicare (Part A and Part B) doesn't cover.
-These plans are designed to supplement OriginaMedicare, not replace it.
+Medicare Supplement plans, also known as Medigap plans, are insurance policies sold by private companies to help pay some of the out‑of‑pocket costs that Original Medicare (Part A and Part B) does not cover, such as deductibles, coinsurance, and certain other expenses.
+These plans work alongside Original Medicare as secondary coverage; they do not replace Medicare and do not include Part D prescription drug coverage.

 Minnesota Medicare Supplement Plans